 “I believe that Trump is loathed in America – that people are embarrassed and ashamed of who he is and that, come election day, we’re going to stand up at the polls and let him know…and unless he goes in and has the Russians kind of fix it like he did last time, in 2016, you know, we’re gonna see him gone…”

 Whether Rosie O’Donnell really believes the President cheated to win the election is another story.
 If she does truly believe it, however – and if others on the left believe it – could one really blame them, considering how self-absorbed and conditioned to acting upon feelings, rather than facts, they are?
 Consider this: Trump had almost the entire establishment media working against him; he had elements within the Department of Justice and the Federal Bureau of Investigation working against him; he had the not inconsiderable power of the Clinton political machine against him and he had the larger Democratic Party – and even some Republicans – working against him.
 And yet, still, he won.

 For sure, one could counter that Trump had 63 million Americans who believed in him or, at least, who refused to accept the possibility of a President Hillary Clinton.
 From a leftist point of view, however, it is simply ridiculous to think that the votes of those Americans could overcome the collective will of the left.

 Rosie O’Donnell and her ilk are simply unable to respect the will of voters who will not vote for their candidate.
-Though they constantly proclaim their respect for it, leftists consider democracy a quaint and inefficient concept; highly susceptible to human error; whether it be the voters who refuse to do their bidding or their own failure to successfully rig an election, it is human error and it is just not fair.We value your comments!
-Please weigh in on our comment section below.
+Though they constantly proclaim their respect for it, leftists consider democracy a quaint and inefficient concept; highly susceptible to human error; whether it be the voters who refuse to do their bidding or their own failure to successfully rig an election, it is human error and it is just not fair.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com